carlCarlson6/Translator/README.md

 }
 ```

+an azure translator service should be deployed on your azure subscription in order to retrive the TranslatorUrl, TranslatorApiKey and the TranslatorRegion

+for the storage account you can use [azurite](https://hub.docker.com/_/microsoft-azure-storage-azurite) to run it locally, or deploy an isntace on your azure subscription

 on the docs folder there is a postman collection to test the endpoints

 ## to run the project on docker-compose
 WIP